hcuk94/henry-personal-website/_drafts/Adding-Comment-Functionality-to-My-Static-Jekyll-Blog-Using-Staticman.md

 In the early days of Staticman it was exceptionally straightforward to use, since you would just configure your website to hit their hosted API.
 Sadly, since its popularity resulted in GitHub limits being hit, it can now only be self-hosted.
 This did make me think long and hard about whether it was the right solution; since having to run additional infrastructure would seem to go against the reason I wanted a static blog in the first place.

 Staticman do try to mitigate this by making it as easy as possible to deploy.
-It is a NodeJS application, but can be spun up pretty easily using Heroku (Staticman's recommended approach if you're not used to running applications).
+It is a NodeJS application, but can be spun up pretty easily using Heroku (Staticman's recommended approach if you're not used to running applications) or Docker.
+I imagine it would also be relatively straight forward to deploy as an API using your *favourite cloud provider*™.

-I opted for the Docker image though, since I already run Docker hosts and had some spare capacity to run an additional container for Staticman.
+I opted for the Docker image, since I already run Docker hosts and had some spare capacity to run an additional container for Staticman.

 ## Step 1 - Creating a GitHub Application and Deploying Staticman
 Whether you opt for a simple NodeJS runtime, or using Heroku or Docker, it is pretty simple to get Staticman up and running, because most of the configuration is handled in the remote repository.